Selected

 A brand-new, state-of-the-art canoe slalom artificial

-white-water course has been completed by the Wisla (Vistula)
+white-water course has been completed by the Wisla

-river next to Krakow’s Tyniecki Landscape Park.
-The
+(Vistula) river next to Krakow’s Tyniecki Landscape

-320-m-long and 15-m-wide canal carries 15 cubic meters
+Park.
+The 320-m-long and 15-m-wide canal carries 15

-Besides being a venue for sports events and place
+million to build.
+Besides being a venue for

-where professional canoeist can practice the
+professional canoeist can practice the watercourse

-Say Bad Krakow Boroughs from Good Ones
+Locals Say Bad Krakow Boroughs from Good Ones

 Locals surveyed recently in Krakow’s all 18 boroughs